Ulrich Diesing

 Ulrich Diesing (12 March 1911 – 17 April 1945) was a German pilot in the Luftwaffe during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
-On 17 April 1945, Ulrich Diesing was killed in an accident near Boizenburg, Nazi Germany.
+He was a recipient of the Knight's Cross of the Iron Cross, an award for valor or superior leadership.
+On 17 April 1945, Ulrich Diesing was killed in an accident near Boizenburg, Germany.
 During his career he was credited with 15 aerial victories.